 With all the damage that something as simple as condensation can do, you may be wondering what action you can take to stop it?
 Well, most people choose to install UPVC triple glazed windows to help with this problem.
 These work so well because the warm air inside the home doesn't hit the glass closest to the outside, making is less likely to trigger the condensation process.

 Structural issues are another cause of damp in the home, and in some ways, they can be the most insidious.
 The reason for this is because cracks or gaps in the walls of your house can let in unwanted water which can penetrate into the inside wall.
 This water can then can easily become unsightly, and cause damage to your home decor and furnishings.
-Of course, it makes your nice warm home a pretty miserable place to be in as well, not to mention the health risk for all that mould floating about in the atmosphere!
+Of course, it makes your nice warm home a pretty miserable place to be in as well, not to mention the health risk for all that mold floating about in the atmosphere!

 To fix this type of damp issue, you will need repair work done on your home.
 The first task is to get a builder to assess where the water is coming from and then plug this gap.
 Then, once things have dried out, you can decorate over the damp patch, and get back to living in a warm and dry environment.